-Ruby's Math.acos in JavaScript
+Ruby's Math.acos in TypeScript

 // discuss at: https://locutus.io/ruby/Math/acos/